davetron5000/shorty/README.markdown

-Shorty is a url shortening application written in Scala.
+Shorty is a RESTful url shortening application written in Scala.

-It's written in Scala because I wanted a to write a small, but functional, application in Scala.
-Plus, I have <a href="http://&#10106;&#10144;.ws/">&#10106;&#10144;.ws/g/1</a> registered as my own personal url shortener.

 # Building